Symbian9/qmapshack-doc-wiki/AxGlossary.md

 : Also denoted as "_Track edit window_".
 Window that displays various information about a track and that allows editing of some track data.

+**Track edit mode**
+: Special state of a track in which trackpoints can be edited.
+To do this a copy of the track is created.
+The user carries out the editing
+  (add, move, delete of points, assign activity, ...) on this copy and at the end he decides whether to save the changes to the original or to a new track, or if he wants to abort editing.

 **Track edit window**
 : See __Track details dialog__.